samche42/ShiftScan/Other_docs/Mac_Installing_Python_and_conda.md

 ## Installing miniconda
 1. Open a new terminal window

 2. Next, we're going to go to the [Miniconda website](https://docs.anaconda.com/miniconda/install/) to find the correct version of miniconda for your computer.
-Click on the drop down for MacOS and pick the tab that is right for you (I.e. M1/2 chip, or Intel).
+Click on the drop-down for MacOS and pick the tab that is right for you (I.e. M1/2 chip, or Intel).

 3. Copy the correct terminal command into the terminal and hit enter.
 This will download the installer.

 4. Next, type in the following and then hit enter: ```bash miniconda3/miniconda.sh``` This will run the installer - wait for it to complete before continuing with the next step.

 5. To fire up conda, type in the following and then hit enter: ```source ~/miniconda3/bin/activate```.
-You will see the word "(base)" appear on the lefthand side of your active line.
+You will see the word "(base)" appear on the left hand side of your active line.

 8. Next, to install ```git```, type in ```conda install -y git``` and then press enter.